 Be part of the exciting transportation industry!

-This is the only program in South Florida authorized by BASF to teach the Onyx HD waterborne paint system.
-This system is eco-friendly and reduces base-coat solvent emissions by 90%.
+Enroll in our Automotive Collision Technology Technicians program today.
 Instruction and training includes uses of parts and repair manuals, price lists, flat-rate manuals, computerized systems for estimating and pricing to customers; record-keeping; shop safety, and housekeeping.

-Throughout the course of the program, students will receive comprehensive instruction in the five (5) areas of specialization recognized by the Institute of Automotive Service Excellence (ASE), for professional technician certification.
+Throughout the course of the program, students will receive comprehensive instruction in the five (5) areas of specialization recognized by the ASE Education Foundation, for professional technician certification.
 Students are encouraged to participate in the ASE Certification testing program during their training.